zulip/zulip/docs/front-end-build-process.md

   it its own bundle.
 To load a bundle in the relevant Jinja2 template for that page, use `render_bundle` and `stylesheet` for JS and CSS, respectively.
+* If you modify `tools/webpack.assets.json` you will need to restart the server.

 If you want to test minified files in development, look for the `PIPELINE_ENABLED =` line in `zproject/settings.py` and set it to `True`